Composite Superman: Joseph Meach

-A few years later an alien villain named Xan came to Earth to avenge his dead father, a criminal who had been imprisoned by Superman and Batman.
+A few years later, an alien villain named Xan came to Earth to avenge his dead father, a criminal who had been imprisoned by Superman and Batman.
 Xan restored Joseph Meach's powers by recreating the original accident.
-Meach's memories returned and he used the powers of Sun Boy and Lightning Lad to destroy the statues of Superman and Batman, leading to investigation by the duo.
+Meach by this time no longer resented Superman and Batman, but the accident restored his memory and malevolence along with his powers.
+To symbolize his renewed purpose to kill the heroes, he used the powers of Sun Boy and Lightning Lad to destroy statues of Superman and Batman, leading to investigation by the duo.
 This time, the duo were able to deduce their enemy's identity, as they checked the museum employees who were not around when the Composite Superman was sighted.
-The Composite Superman captured Superman and Batman by impersonating a chained Robin, then tried to kill the team by using his powers to simultaneously turn half of their bodies to anti-matter; Meach's powers wore off before he could accomplish this.
-Xan appeared and fired a lethal energy blast at the heroes with his Magna-Gun.
-A remorseful Meach intercepted the blast, dying instantly.
+Superman then destroyed the Legion statuettes to prevent their foe from charging up again.
+The Composite Superman captured Superman and Batman by impersonating a chained Robin, then tried to kill the team by using his powers to simultaneously turn half of their bodies to anti-matter; Meach's powers (and resentment) wore off before he could accomplish this, but Xan appeared to finish the job, firing a lethal energy blast at the heroes with his Magna-Gun.
+The remorseful Meach intercepted the blast, dying instantly.
 A statue was made to honor Joseph Meach, saying that he "lived a villain, but died a hero".